TITLE OF COURSE AND COURSE NUMBER:

 STUDENT LEARNING OUTCOMES:

--- critically write about and discuss the issues addressed in this course in essays and/or exams
+5. critically write about and discuss the issues addressed in this course in an essay or exam.

--- work cooperatively with others in small class discussions groups and/or on a collaborative project.
+6. work cooperatively with others in small class discussion groups

 Small group discussions